October Teachers' Workshop

 2. Middle School Braille (5-8): Instructional strategies and adaptive materials will be presented for academic middle school students who read braille and use assistive technology.
 Attention will be given to specific content areas and a display of adaptive educational aids will be available.

-3. Middle School Low Vision/Large Print (4-8): This workshop focuses on strategies for working with low-vision students in grades 4-8.
-The educational implications of various visual impairments and appropriate classroom modifications will be discussed.
+3. Middle School/High School -Low Vision/Large Print (4-12): This workshop focuses on strategies for working with low-vision students in grades 4-12.
+The educational implications of various vision-impairments and appropriate classroom modifications will be discussed.
 Adaptive technology, educational materials and instructional approaches will be reviewed.
 The impact of low vision on the development of reading and math skills will be explored.

 3. Low Vision/Large Print (2 & 3): This workshop is designed for students using print as their primary reading medium.
 Skills explored include concept development leading to reading literacy.
 The use of low-vision aids and audio books will be presented as related to the grades 2 and 3 curriculum.

 4. M.D.
-Low Vision (Academic): This workshop focuses on strategies for working with students who have multiple disabilities including visual impairments.
-The educational implications of various visual impairments and classroom modifications will be discussed.
+Low Vision (Academic): This workshop focuses on strategies for working with students who have multiple disabilities including vision-impairments.
+The educational implications of various vision-impairments and classroom modifications will be discussed.
 Assistive technology, specialized accommodations and enhancements for instruction will be reviewed.

 5. M.D.
-Low Vision (Sensory): This workshop focuses on strategies for working with students who have multiple disabilities and visual impairments.
-This presentation will emphasize teaching through touch and the use of the four other senses in order to learn.
+Low Vision (Sensory): This workshop focuses on strategies for working with students who have multiple disabilities and vision-impairments.
+This presentation will emphasize teaching through tactual learning and the use of their other senses in order to learn.